kushkusholo/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the absolute path name of the current working directory.
+The absolute path name of the current working directory.